OpenTechStrategies/ots-bookkeeping/threadfin/README.md

 We recommend making a separate beancount file for each service you want to automatically work with.
-Here's an example using `digital-ocean.py`:
+Here's an example using `digital-ocean`:

-    digital-ocean.py /path/to/statements /path/to/digital_ocean.beancount
+    inbox digital-ocean -w /path/to/statements /path/to/digital_ocean.beancount

-See `digital-ocean.py` for more detail.
+See `inbox/digital-ocean` for more detail.

 # Reconcile
 Reconcile two beancount files.
 This is useful for a bank account when